Allen Toussaint: 1970s to 1990s

 In 1973 Toussaint and Sehorn created the Sea-Saint recording studio in the Gentilly section of eastern New Orleans.
 Toussaint began recording under his own name, contributing vocals as well as piano.
 His solo career peaked in the mid-1970s with the albums From a Whisper to a Scream and Southern Nights.
-During this time he teamed with Labelle and produced their acclaimed 1975 album Nightbirds, which contained the number one hit "Lady Marmalade".
-The same year, Toussaint collaborated with Paul McCartney and Wings for their hit album Venus and Mars and played on the song "Rock Show".
+During this time he teamed with Labelle and produced their acclaimed 1974 album Nightbirds, which contained the number one hit "Lady Marmalade".
+The next year, Toussaint collaborated with Paul McCartney and Wings for their hit album Venus and Mars and played on the song "Rock Show".
 In 1973, his "Yes We Can Can" was covered by The Pointer Sisters for their self-titled debut album; released as a single, it became both a pop and R&B hit and served as the group's introduction to popular culture.
 Two years later, Glen Campbell covered Toussaint's "Southern Nights" and carried the song to number one on the pop, country, and adult contemporary charts.
-Two of Toussaint's songs, "I'll Take A Melody" and "The Maker", figured permanently in the repertoire of the Jerry Garcia Band.
+Toussaint's song "I'll Take A Melody" figured permanently in the repertoire of the Jerry Garcia Band.

 In 1987, he was the musical director of an off-Broadway show, Staggerlee, with a score composed of songs from his catalog, which ran for 150 performances.
 Like many of his contemporaries, Toussaint found that interest in his compositions was rekindled when his work began to be sampled by hip hop artists in the 1980s and 1990s.